-Investment withdrawals greater than \$25,000 from the investment account have to be a written request to the investment firm that requires two signatures (one signature of the President & CEO and a second signature of the CFO).
-Withdrawals have to comply with all board policy, donor agreements for permanently restricted funds, donor agreements for temporarily restricted accounts and board designated accounts.
+Investment withdrawals greater than \$25,000 from the investment account must be a written request to the investment firm that requires two signatures (one signature of the President & CEO and a second signature of the CFO).
+Withdrawals must comply with all board policy, donor agreements for permanently restricted funds, donor agreements for temporarily restricted accounts and board designated accounts.